Free Will in Ancient Thought

 dispute started as a debate about whether it can be said that our actions are up to us (eph' hēmin), or in our power, if they, like everything else ἐφ᾽ ἡμῖν, eph᾽ hēmin, "up to us" αὐτοπραγία, autopragia, noun happens in the world, are determined by fate.
 And for the most part it continued to be a debate about this point.
-But the Stoics' opponents completely disregarded the distinctive features of Stoic determinism, treating it as if it were the kind of determinism Epicurus had rejected (see p.
-12).
+But the Stoics' opponents completely disregarded the distinctive features of Stoic determinism, treating it as if it were the kind of determinism Epicurus had rejected.
 In particular, they paid no attention to the probably Chrysippean distinction between an action which is free (autopragia), and an action which, though not free, we are still responsible for because it was up to us to do it or not to do it and which depended for its getting done on our being this sort of person.

-The debate that would ensue about the Stoic doctrine of fate started out "as a debate about whether it can be said that our actions are up to us (eph' hēmin), or in our power, if they, like everything else which happens in the world, are determined by fate."
+The debate was "about whether it can be said that our actions are up to us (eph' hēmin), or in our power, if they, like everything else which happens in the world, are determined by fate."